The Mighty Ducks (film)

 The Mighty Ducks (also known as D1: The Mighty Ducks, and Champions in the United Kingdom and Australia) is a 1992 American sports comedy drama film directed by Stephen Herek and written by Steven Brill.
-It is the first film in The Mighty Ducks franchise.
+It is the first film in the Mighty Ducks franchise.
 The film stars Emilio Estevez, Joss Ackland, and Lane Smith.
-It follows a self-centered Minnesota lawyer is sentenced to community service coaching a rag tag youth hockey team.
+It follows a self-centered Minnesota lawyer who is sentenced to community service coaching a ragtag youth hockey team.
 In some countries, the home release copies were printed with the title as The Mighty Ducks Are the Champions to avoid confusion with the title of the sequel.

 The Mighty Ducks was released in the United States on October 2, 1992, by Buena Vista Pictures Distribution.
-The film received generally negative reviews from critics, but was a box office success.
+Despite receiving mostly negative reviews from critics, the film was a financial success, grossing $50.8 million over its $14 million budget.

 The year after the film's release, The Walt Disney Company founded an NHL hockey team, named the Mighty Ducks of Anaheim.

 Plot

 Gordon Bombay is a successful but arrogant Minneapolis defense attorney.
-After winning his 30th case, he celebrates by drinking, is arrested for drunk driving, and sentenced to 500 hours of community service coaching the local "District 5" Pee-Wee hockey team.
+After winning his 30th case, his boss Gerald Ducksworth gives kudos, but also reproves Bombay for his lack of decorum in court.
+Bombay shrugs it off and celebrates by drinking and driving and is arrested.
+Ducksworth is able to have the disposition of Bombay’s case suspended on the condition that he serve 500 hours of community service coaching the local "District 5" Pee-Wee hockey team.
 Bombay has a troubled hockey past: as a youth player in 1973, he missed a decisive penalty shot for the Hawks, leading to an overtime loss and the disappointment of his stern coach, Jack Reilly.

 Bombay meets his new team, finding they lack equipment, skill, and even a practice rink.
 Their first game is a humiliating 17-0 defeat against the Hawks, still coached by Reilly.
 Frustrated, Bombay berates the players, then teaches them to fake injuries to draw penalties, which backfires and causes more tension.
 Charlie Conway, one of the players, stands up to Bombay’s tactics.

-Visiting his mentor Hans, who owns a sporting goods store, Bombay reflects on quitting hockey after his father’s death and Reilly’s criticism.
+Visiting his mentor Hans, who owns a sporting goods store, Bombay reflects on quitting hockey after his father’s death and Reilly’s criticism, even though he was viewed as a prodigy with the potential to play in the NHL.
 Encouraged by Hans, Bombay reconnects with his love of the sport, skating on a frozen pond as he did as a child.
 He apologizes to Charlie and his mother, starting to earn the team’s trust.

-Bombay persuades his boss, Gerald Ducksworth, to sponsor the team, providing new gear and practice time.
+Bombay persuades Ducksworth to sponsor the team, providing new gear and practice time.
 Renamed "the Ducks" after Ducksworth, the team learns fundamentals and earns a tie in their next game.
 They recruit three new players: siblings Tommy and Tammy Duncan, who are skilled figure skaters, and Fulton Reed, a powerful shooter.
 Recognizing Charlie’s potential, Bombay begins mentoring him.